 Rohatsu commemorates the Buddha’s enlightenment, traditionally on December 8th.
 This is a deep and profoundly quiet retreat.
 It is our longest and most intense retreat of the year and is the culmination of a year of training.
 Six full days of stillness, silence, moving in harmony, and clarifying our dharma eye through sanzen, talks, and reflection is a potent mix.
 It is a supportive environment, allowing you to stretch your practice to new depth, and to reap the fruit of all the mindfulness and meditation you may have done recently.
-Rohatsu is typically held in early December.
+Rohatsu is held in early December.

 The Jukai sesshin is a week-long retreat at the end of which individuals who chose to do so receive the Bodhisattva precepts and formally become Buddhists.
 The Jukai sesshin is typically held in mid-February.

 Every second or third year, at the time of Jukai, we do the major ceremonies of Daijukai.
 These ceremonies are rarely performed in the United States.
 The next Daijukai is scheduled for February in 2023.

 Denkoe is a week-long sesshin devoted to the ancestors, during which we study a chapter of the Denkoroku.
 Denkoe is typically held in April.